Important

 1. Copy the certificate file and primary key file to your configuration directory, ensuring they are named ssl.cert and ssl.key respectively:

-2. Change into the $QUAY/config directory by entering the following command:
+2. Navigate to the configuration directory by entering the following command:

-3. Edit the config.yaml file and specify that you want Project Quay to handle TLS/SSL:
+3. Edit the config.yaml file and specify that you want Project Quay to handle SSL/TLS:

 ...